metallb/metallb/website/content/configuration/troubleshooting.md

 `192.168.1.35` is the IP of one of the worker nodes and part of the same subnet.

+> Make sure to use `arping` on a node which is not homing the `metallb-speaker` that ARPs for the address.
+ARP requests from the same host will be ignored.

-### tcpdump
+### `tcpdump`

-`tcpdump` can be used on the same worker node or another one in order to verify arp requests go back and forth.
+`tcpdump` can be used on the same worker node or another one in order to verify ARP requests go back and forth.

 Capture all replies from `192.168.1.240`: